25 Scottish Baby Names to Keep Tradition Alive

 As parents contemplate baby names, often family names are suggested.
 And by digging into your Celtic history, you may find one of the above.
 There is no stronger impression than remembering someone’s name, and with a traditional Scottish baby name, your bairn will be hard to forget!

 Fellow Scotsman?
 Check out some of our products!

-- Made from a medium weight and comfortable premium wool
+- Features a luxurious and comfortable 100% premium, heavyweight wool